 Legal Status: Municipal Defender (City of Vibora Bay), USA citizen with no criminal record

 Base of Operations: Vibora Bay, Florida

 Residence: A rented house in Atwater

-Affiliations: University of Florida (alumnus), Delta Delta Delta (alumnus), Florida Board of Medicine (licensed physician), American Medical Association (board-certified psychiatrist)
+Affiliations: City of Vibora Bay (Municipal Defender), Sinclair University (alumnus), University of Florida School of Medicine (alumnus), Omega Beta Gamma (alumnus), Florida Board of Medicine (licensed physician), American Medical Association (board-certified psychiatrist)

 Age: 30 (Date of Birth: 1989)

 Ethnicity: White (Anglo-Germanic) American

 Hair: Human Form: Platinum-Blonde, Plant Form: Purple